banzaicloud/istio-operator/README.md

 ## Issues, feature requests

-Please note that the Istio operator is constantly under development and new releases might introduce breaking changes.
+Please note that the Istio operator is constantly under development, and new releases might introduce breaking changes.
-We are striving to keep backward compatibility as much as possible while adding new features at a fast pace.
+We are striving to keep backward compatibility as much as possible while adding new features at a rapid pace.
 Issues, new features or bugs are tracked on the projects [GitHub page](https://github.com/banzaicloud/istio-operator/issues) - please feel free to add yours!

 ## Contributing

-If you find this project useful here's how you can help:
+If you find this project useful, here's how you can help:

 - Send a pull request with your new features and bug fixes
 - Help new users with issues they may encounter